Experimental hierarchy and optimal robustness of quantum correlations of two-qubit states with controllable white noise: Hierarchy of the classes of correlations for Werner-like states

 We find that the negativity and concurrence for the GWSs read:

 with $x=q(1-q)$, which is plotted in Fig.~\ref{fig:theoryGWS} by the dot-dashed curve.
-Figure~\ref{fig:ExpGWS}(a) demonstrates a good fitting of the negativities calculated for the theoretical and experimentally generated GWSs including those shown in Fig.~\ref{fig:RhoExp_GWS} of Appendix~\ref{App:RhoExp} for the superposition parameter $q$.
-Note that not only $N(\rho_{W})$, but also $N(\rho_{\rm GW})$ is a linear function of the mixing parameter $p$ for a fixed value of the superposition coefficient $q$.
+Figure~\ref{fig:ExpGWS}(a) demonstrates the good fit of the negativities calculated for the theoretical and experimental GWSs for different values of the superposition parameter $q$.
+Note that not only $N(\rho_{\rm W})$, but also $N(\rho_{\rm GW})$ is a linear function of the mixing parameter $p$ for a fixed value of the superposition coefficient $q$.
 In a special case for a pure state $\ket{\phi_q}$ (i.e., when $p=1$), Eq.~(\ref{N_GWS}) reduces to $N(\ket{\phi_q})=C(\ket{\phi_q})=2\sqrt{q(1-q)}$.

 Equation~(\ref{N_GWS}) vanishes for $p\in[0,p_N(q)]$ at the threshold value given by